arora123you/Xiaowen-s-personal-site/README.md

 ## Radar Image Classification
 Application of RFC for electromagnetic final project.
 ## Web-Text-Mining 2018
-Some of my assignments and final project for a course I took.
+Some of my assignments and the final project for a course I took.
 The course is related to information retrieval and NLP.